 Contact us for Seasonal Discounts, Special Offers or Promotional Pricing

-Included: airport reception in Goose Bay and transfer to Otter Creek; round trip float plane transfers; 6-nights lodging at camp; all meals, 5-full days guided fishing (2-anglers per guide/boat); boats, motors, fuel; fishing license.
+Included: airport reception and ground transfers in Goose Bay; accommodations (double occupancy) in Goose Bay; round trip float plane transfers; 6-nights lodging at camp; all meals, 5-full days guided fishing (2-anglers per guide/boat); boats, motors, fuel; fishing license; internet and phone service at camp.

 A 50% deposit will secure your reservation.
 This deposit is non-refundable.
-Final payment may be paid in advance, or may be paid upon arrival in Goose Bay in cash or traveler’s checks.
+Final payment is due April 1st.

 Because of the small capacity and popularity of the lodge, available space is limited and we encourage you to book early to obtain your preferred dates.
 If you would like to make a reservation or have any questions, please call.